MichaelAndish/bunq-event-app/README.md

 Create a pizza night event, invite your friends and split exenses fairly with AI.

-bunq events give you the financial intelligence for impactful events.
+bunq events give you financial intelligence for events.

+Are you ready to attract the world?

 ---